lizanbajracharya/lizanbajracharya/README.md

 - 🌱 I’m currently learning GoLang, TypeScript, Python and so on
 - 💬 Ask me about JavaScript, React, Node, Next JS
 - 👨‍💻 All of my projects are available here
-- 📫 How to reach me lizan.bajra97@gmail.com or www.linkedin.com/in/lizan-bajra
+- 📫 How to reach me lizan.bajra97@gmail.com or www.linkedin.com/in/lizan-bajra or https://lizanbajracharya.portfolial.com/
 - ⚡ Fun fact: I love socializing and cracking jokes to make people more engaging

 <!-- Social Links -->